 — On the EMLSR link(s), the group addressed frame(s) that are expected to be received by the non-AP MLD shall be buffered and delivered following the rules defined in 35.3.15 (Multi-link operation group addressed frames).

+(#16309) NOTE 4 — The non-AP MLD shall stay awake and shall not be switched back to the listening operation during the reception of group addressed frame(s).